 - Putting care into your blog shows you put care into your business.
 Some eCommerce sites are relatively simple from the outside looking in, and potential customers can’t see how many employees that work for you, your ad budget, your sales, or any other internal information.
 Blogging regularly and having a very well-updated site shows that you are still in business (since you recently posted a blog article) and that you have the resources to contribute to your blog.
 Those things can be reassuring to potential customers.

-We can’t tell you how many businesses we’ve worked with that are primarily earning sales from a single keyword or a single sales source.
+I can’t tell you how many businesses we’ve worked with that are primarily earning sales from a single keyword or a single sales source.
 For example, a site that sells scuba gear might rank highly for “buy scuba gear”.
-When the next Google update happens and the results get shaken up, if they lose position and are pushed to page 2, they lose a sizable chunk of business.
-Similarly, if a business is solely promoting on social media and they suddenly lose reach due to an algorithm change, they can see their business drop by 50% overnight.
+When the next Google update rolls out and the search results get shaken up, if they lose position and are pushed to page 2, they might lose a sizable chunk of business.
+Similarly, if a business is solely promoting on social media and they suddenly lose reach due to an algorithm change, they can see their sales drop by 50% overnight.

 Blogging can help you establish a brand new stream of sales and revenue.
-Not only that, but it is proven to be a very stable source of traffic, as search engines have been moving strongly towards quality content over the past decade.
+Not only that, but it is proven to be a very stable source of traffic, as search engines have been putting a strong emphasis on content quality over the past decade.

-We’ve seen plenty of businesses that were hit by a penalty or lost their rankings for their main keyword, and the traffic from their blog posts saved their business while they worked to audit and recover from their penalty.
-When your traffic is spread over hundreds or thousands of quality pages, instead of focusing on a handful of “money” keywords to your homepage, your traffic is significantly more diversified and stable.
+I’ve seen a handful of companies that were met with some stiff competition when bidding on PPC ads or suffered some business setbacks, and the steady organic traffic from their content marketing efforts saved their business.
+When your traffic is spread over hundreds or thousands of quality pages, instead of focusing on the rankings of a primary keyword or a single source of visitors, your traffic is much more diversified and predictable.

 Not convinced yet?
 Schedule a call with me!
 I speak with dozens of webmasters and CEOs every month and I don’t charge for consultations or advice.
 I’d love to hear from you and hear about what stage your businesses is at and your goals moving forward.